kphilippp/ABimportsWebsite/README.md

 The site also features a Login page for employees to create and log in.
 After a successful login, they have permission to edit/add/delete the vehicles displayed for users.

 ## Tech Stack
-React.js, Express, HTML/CSS/JS, MySQL, Google Maps API, AWS S3
+React.js, Javascript, AWS S3, Express, HTML/CSS/JS, MySQL, Google Maps API

 ## Pages
 - Home